What employees want: It might not be what you think

 As part of your new hire onboarding process, take some time to ask or survey employees about what drew them to your company.
 Why did they take the job, perhaps even choosing it over other alternatives?
 Was it the salary, benefits, advancement opportunities, company culture, or something else?

-The same holds true with employees.
-As you try to discern what employees want and how you can better engage them, don’t just rely on what the management gurus say, or even what your own intuition tells you.
+As you try to discern what your employees want and how you can better engage them, don’t just rely on what the management gurus say, or even what your own intuition tells you.
 Instead, go right to the source and let your employees be your guide.